-Prerequisite: Architectural & Engineering Design 2
+Full year-5 Credits Prerequisite: Architectural & Engineering Design 2 Offered in Grades: 11, 12

 Welcome to the WOHS Design Studio.
 Honors Architectural and Engineering Design is the capstone course in the Architecture and Engineering Design program where students apply their technical drawing and design skills through authentic real-world design challenges.
 With projects ranging from landscape architecture to industrial design, students master AutoCAD and 3D prototyping software to deepen their knowledge of using 3D printing as a design and modeling tool.
 While developing professional skills like preparing for a client meeting, oral speaking, time management and presenting to an audience.
 Projects include: designing their own architectural studio, tiny house, furniture, skyscraper, and designing their very own dream house!
 Our Architectural and Engineering Studio contains cutting-edge technologies such as a professional multi-functional plotter, industry-leading 2D and 3D software, and four dynamic 3D printers.